Univision appeals to regulator after Verizon pulls the plug

 The letter did not specify what action Univision wanted the regulator to take.

-In an emailed statement, Univision urged Verizon “to come back to the negotiating table so we can reach a fair deal.”
+A Univision spokesman declined to comment.
 Requests for comment to the FCC and Verizon were not immediately returned.

 “While some customers are relying on coverage of the recent natural disasters in Puerto Rico and Mexico, Univision is proposing an increase of more than double what they charge for access to their channels today,” it said.